France delaying EU order for COVID-19 vaccine -Germany's Welt

-France is delaying a European Union order for 1.8 billion doses of the BioNTech/Pfizer COVID-19 vaccine planned for the next two years, Germany's Die Welt daily newspaper reported on Friday, citing EU diplomats.
+BERLIN (Reuters) -France is delaying an EU order for 1.8 billion doses of the BioNTech/Pfizer COVID-19 vaccine planned for the next two years, a German newspaper said on Friday, citing EU diplomats, but Paris said it backed the contract and was just asking questions.

-The paper said it was unclear what the reason was for hesitation from Paris, but diplomats had speculated that it might want French companies to play a bigger part in the vaccine production.
+In its report, German daily Die Welt said the reason for Paris’ hesitation was unclear, but diplomats had speculated that it might want French companies to play a bigger part in vaccine production.

-The paper reported that at recent meetings about vaccine orders, French representatives had held up decision-making by posing technical questions and requests for clarifications.
+At recent meetings of European Union ministers about vaccine orders, French representatives held up decision-making by posing technical questions and requests for clarifications, Die Welt reported.

+Asked about the report, a spokesman for France’s Industry Ministry told Reuters: “Contrary to what has been reported, France has officially backed the (vaccine) contract within the formal European Commission framework.”

+“We are asking common sense questions with regard to the public health challenges we are facing.”

 Due to massive global demand for booster doses as well as vaccines for young people, EU governments fear that they may be too late and lose out on the order.